pwmarcz/fpga-tutorial/docs/verilog.md

 testbench (`make run V=adder_tb.v`) and see the values.
 View the waveform (`make sim V=adder_tb.v`).

 Now, try to implement a BCD adder.
+Expand it to build a 4-digit (16-bit) BCD adder.
 Test it using the provided testbench.

 ## Latch and flip-flop